BabylonJS/Documentation/content/resources/Exporter/Blender.md

 | Influence ![influence](/img/exporters/blender/textures/influence.png)                | Be sure to enable only one influence by texture, to avoid automatic baking.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |

 ---

-## Animation

-(_Note: this part is under construction.
-You can also check [this forum thread](https://www.html5gamedevs.com/topic/36596-blender-exporter-doc-needs-feedback/) where some informations are centralised before it is written here._)

 ### Commons & Good practices

 - you should export one _.babylon_ file per animated object to make your life easier (once in BJS, but also to handle the timeline in Blender).
 See [tip](/extensions/Exporters/Blender_Tips#Animation) for a basic workflow.